bmansfeld/QTLseqr/README.md

 The package is an R implementation of the analysis described in The Statistics of Bulk Segregant Analysis Using Next Generation Sequencing Magwene PM, Willis JH, Kelly JK (2011) The Statistics of Bulk Segregant Analysis Using Next Generation Sequencing.
 PLOS Computational Biology 7(11): e1002255. doi: [10.1371/journal.pcbi.1002255](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002255)

-It also incorperates ΔSNP-index type analysis as described by Takagi, Hiroki, et al. "QTL‐seq: rapid mapping of quantitative trait loci in rice by whole genome resequencing of DNA from two bulked populations."
+It also incorperates Δ(SNP-index) type analysis as described by Takagi, Hiroki, et al. "QTL‐seq: rapid mapping of quantitative trait loci in rice by whole genome resequencing of DNA from two bulked populations."
 The Plant Journal 74.1 (2013): 174-183. [doi:10.1111/tpj.12105](http://onlinelibrary.wiley.com/doi/10.1111/tpj.12105/full)

 Example
 -------